Parth-444/Parth-444/README.md

 - 💼 [LinkedIn](https://www.linkedin.com/in/parth-rana-927254208/)
 - 🐦 [Twitter](https://x.com/parth_4_xo)

-- 🔭 I’m currently working on a React project.
-- 🌱 I’m learning Python and machine learning.
-- 👯 I’m looking to collaborate on open-source projects.

 ### 🔭 What I’m working on:

 - **🚀 Social Media Scheduler**: A tool to plan, schedule, and automate social media posts across multiple platforms.
 Features include multi-platform support (Twitter, Instagram, LinkedIn, Facebook), a content calendar, automated posting, and basic analytics.
 Built with Python (Flask/Django), React.js, and integrated with social media APIs.
 Deployed on AWS/GCP for scalability.